xsdk-project/xsdk-policy-compatibility/hypre_compliance_example.md

 **M2.** Provide a comprehensive test suite for correctness of installation verification.
 ```
-hypre provides a script that can run a subset of the regression tests to satisfy this requirement.
+hypre provides a script that can run a subset of the daily regression tests to satisfy this requirement.
 ```

 **M3.** Employ userprovided MPI communicator (no MPI_COMM_WORLD).